hikogui/hikogui/docs/skeleton.md

-# TTauri Stencil Template Language
+# HikoGUI Stencil Template Language

 This template language was designed for code generation for different programming languages including HTML.
 The language was inspired by makotemplates.org, but with